echoi1118/SimpleChat/README.md

 # SimpleChat
-A simple chat client made using Windows Forms (C#) and Python
+A simple chat client made using Pycharm